The futility of vetting immigrants to prevent terrorism

 This is a familiar story.
 We’ve read about other domestic terrorists who were on the FBI’s radar, but not to the point that serious action was taken to thwart them.

 It’s difficult to know from this kind of report whether the feds should have done more based on the information they had.
-In Saipov’s case, for example, we don’t how his interview with the feds went, what exact information they had on the guy, and what, if anything, they did to keep track of him after the interview.
+In Saipov’s case, for example, we don’t know how his interview with the feds went, what exact information they had on the guy, and what, if anything, they did to keep track of him after the interview.

 There is another familiar story buried in the ABC News report — one that strikes me as more consequential: